starcoinorg/starcoin-cookbook/docs/02-getting-started/02-setup/07-private-network.md

 Note: Multiple nodes must use the same genesis configuration file to generate genesis blocks in order to form a network.

-On the other machine, you can start a new node and add to your private network with --seed parameter
+On other machines, you can add to your private network by starting a new node and specifying the IP address of the genesis node using the `--seed` option:

 ```shell
 starcoin -n my_chain:123 --seed /ip4/ip of genesis seed/tcp/9840/p2p/12D3KooWR1p3uxnWZ2rv5mZ3Sw2i8z3gabxNEHjgkPDC2pkk19Vp console